Chapter 1 - Chapter 2 - Chapter 3 - Chapter 4 - Chapter 5 - Chapter 6 - Chapter 7

 “You’ve got to stop this!”
 Celice said to Skoll.
 “The magic here is highly unstable!”

-“I’m guessing you’re the one he spoke to through that Lupe moon charm I planted for him to find,” the sage said.
+“All the more reason to take it for a test run,” the sage said.
 He drew a deep breath, standing up straighter as power continued to fill him.
-“Well, then.
-Let’s take this magic for a test run, shall we?”

 Isengrim let go of Terra to raise his blade and charge toward Skoll.
-“Don’t you dare!” the king snarled.
+“Don’t you dare!” the king said.

 Skoll thrust up his hand and flashes of green magic congealed around the Werelupe King, shoving him back.
 He let out a grunt as he bounced on the floor and his blade snapped beneath him.
 Rolling into a kneel, Isengrim regarded the shattered sword for a moment and then tossed the hilt over his shoulder, digging his claws into the stone and rushing toward his traitorous conjurer.
 With a shout of power, Skoll amassed a core of vile green energy in the palm of his paw, shooting it at the other Werelupe.

-Skoll aimed another blast for the Werelupe King, but this one was deflected by a veil of shimmering flame.
+Skoll aimed another spell at the Werelupe King, but this one was deflected by a veil of shimmering flame.
 Hyren looked up to see Celice doubled over beside him.
 “We have to get out of here!” she barked, stray strands of hair dangling over her face.
 “Now!”

 “Go ahead and run!” the Werelupe Sage said as they retreated back to the passageway.
 “Go tell those idiots at Brightvale that they will regret exiling Skoll—the most powerful mage who ever lived!”
 His peals of cruel laughter blended in nightmarish harmony with the crumbling stone.